-Looking ahead, it’s time to stockpile those 2025 rookie draft picks for what could be a special running back class.
-It does not currently have a ‘can’t-miss’ prospect, such as Saquon Barkley or Bijan Robinson, but the eye-popping talent and depth will help rebuild and reload your dynasty running back room.
-Plus, there are a few intriguing quarterback prospects and a couple of high-end receiver prospects.
+Looking ahead, it’s time to stockpile those 2025 rookie draft picks for what could be a special running back class–something we haven’t had in quite some time.
+It does not currently have a generational prospect, such as Saquon Barkley or Bijan Robinson.
+But, the eye-popping talent and depth will help rebuild and reload your dynasty running back room.

 Let’s dive into our first and way-too-early 2025 dynasty rookie mock draft for fantasy football.